United States Securities and Exchange Commission

-The United States Securities and Exchange Commission (SEC) is an independent agency of the United States federal government, created in the aftermath of the Wall Street crash of 1929.
+The United States Securities and Exchange Commission (SEC) is a quasi independent agency of the United States federal government, created in the aftermath of the Wall Street crash of 1929.
 Its primary purpose is to enforce laws against market manipulation.'

 Created by Section 4 of the Securities Exchange Act of 1934 (now codified as and commonly referred to as the Exchange Act or the 1934 Act), the SEC enforces the Securities Act of 1933, the Trust Indenture Act of 1939, the Investment Company Act of 1940, the Investment Advisers Act of 1940, and the Sarbanes–Oxley Act of 2002, among other statutes.

 Overview

 The SEC has a three-part mission: to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.

 To achieve its mandate, the SEC enforces the statutory requirement that public companies and other regulated entities submit quarterly and annual reports, as well as other periodic disclosures.
 In addition to annual financial reports, company executives must provide a narrative account, called the "management discussion and analysis" (MD&A), that outlines the previous year of operations and explains how the company fared in that time period.
 MD&A usually addresses the upcoming year, outlining future goals and approaches to new projects.

 Quarterly and semiannual reports from public companies are crucial for investors to make sound decisions when investing in capital markets.
 Unlike banking, investment in capital markets is not guaranteed by the federal government.
 The potential for large gains needs to be weighed against that of sizable losses.
 Mandatory disclosure of financial and other information about the issuer and the security itself gives private individuals as well as large institutions the same fundamental facts about the public companies they invest in, thereby increasing public scrutiny while reducing insider trading and fraud.

 In an attempt to level the playing field for all investors, the SEC maintains an online database called EDGAR (the Electronic Data Gathering, Analysis, and Retrieval system) from which investors can access information filed with the agency, such as reports.
 The same online system also accepts tips and complaints from investors to help the SEC track down violators of the securities laws, as well as offering publications on investment-related topics for public education.
 The SEC maintains a strict policy of refraining from commenting on the existence or status of any ongoing investigation.